MongoDB Two Phase Commit

 • Include the condition pendingTransactions: {$ne: t._id} to prevent the transaction from being applied twice if the step is repeated.

-• Now to update the source account use the below code
+• Now, to update the source account, use the code below

 db.accounts.update(